 Recognizing the need to create content that grabs a reader or watcher and doesn’t let them go is critical to long-term success.
 I don’t want you to jump on my site, or pick up one of my books, read a little or a lot, and then forget all about it.
 It’s not worth it.

 What’s truly worth it, what brings real value, is connection.
 Connecting on the emotional level where the words on the page become something more.
-Sometime nearly intangible.
+Something nearly intangible.
 Something else entirely.
 A memory.
 An experience.
 A part of us.

 I love how Matt Ragland pieces powerful stories together in his post, 5 Elements of Powerful Stories.
 There is a method to creating powerful content.
 We don’t need to invent it and we don’t need to copy someone else’s methods.
 Matt explains in his post five components that result in great content.

-Holding Ourselves Accountable to Create Quality Content
+Holding Ourselves Accountable to Create Better Work

 Sara Jane Kehler